raleighquantified/raleighquantified.github.io/_posts/2018-3-13-machine-learning-demolition.md

 <h2>Introduction</h2>

 Since 2000, about four thousand permits have been filed for the demolition of residential properties in the City of Raleigh.
-Given the relatively high value of Raleigh real estate, I assumed that most of these homes were being demolished to make room for new planned development, or that developers would swoop in to find some new use for the land on which they sat.
+Given the relatively high value of Raleigh real estate, I assumed that most of these homes were being demolished to make room for planned development, or that developers would swoop in to find new uses for the land on which they sat.

 However, when I looked at the data, I found that for a narrow majority of these properties, there was no record of their ever having been replaced.
 What could account for this?
 I had been itching to work on a classification problem anyway, so I decided to train a random forest model in order to get some sense of: